The Perfect Portfolio

 This course will turn you into:

-A strategic portfolio curator
+A confident curator

 Select projects based on your target employer's focus, sequence them by strength and relevance, and include the right media mix to tell your design story.

-A layout and typography expert
+A layout pro

-A portfolio production pro
+A production expert

 Syllabus